U.S. House OKs commission to probe Capitol attack, but McConnell objections may doom it - News Break

 Former New Jersey Gov. Tom Kean and former U.S. Rep. Lee Hamilton, the chairman and vice chairman of a commission that investigated the Sept.
 11 attacks, urged that the Jan.
 6 commission be approved.

-The post U.S. House OKs commission to probe Capitol attack, but McConnell objections may doom it appeared first on Iowa Capital Dispatch .
+The post U.S. House OKs commission to probe Capitol attack, but McConnell objections may doom it appeared first on Minnesota Reformer .